- a citizen of the United States

 - Request online through the Minnesota Secretary of State website.
 Once your information is verified, local election officials will review the application and, if approved, mail you a ballot.

-- Submit a Minnesota Absentee Ballot Application [PDF] or obtain one from Scott County Elections, 200 Fourth Ave.
-W., during regular business hours.
-Return the application to the Scott County Elections office.
+- Submit a Minnesota Absentee Ballot Application [PDF] or obtain one at city hall during regular business hours.
 After your application is processed, Scott County Elections will mail you a ballot.

 Absentee ballots must be received by Scott County Elections no later than the day before the election.